Dr. Nina Angela Mercer, Co-founder and Creative Executive Director

 Nina’s writing is published in The Killens Review of Arts & Letters; Black Renaissance Noire; Continuum: The Journal of African Diaspora Drama, Theatre, and Performance; A Gathering of the Tribes Magazine Online; Break Beat Poets Vol 2: Black Girl Magic (Haymarket Press); Are You Entertained?
 Black Popular Culture in the 21st Century (Duke University Press); Performance Research Journal (Taylor and Francis); Represent!
-New Plays for Multicultural Young People (Bloomsbury Press); and So We Can Know: Writers of Color on Pregnancy, Loss, Abortion, and Birth (Haymarket Press).
+New Plays for Multicultural Young People (Bloomsbury Press); So We Can Know: Writers of Color on Pregnancy, Loss, Abortion, and Birth (Haymarket Press); Black Ecologies Zine (Institute for the Study of Global Racial Justice); and tBTR: A Journal of the Black Theatre Network.
+She is excited about her first collection of writing for performance, The Double: A Choreodrama and a Choreopoem (Kavaya Press).

-Nina has performed with Betty’s Daughter Arts Collaborative for 2-3-4, 2-3-4; Angela’s Pulse for Paloma McGregor’s Building A Better Fishtrap/From the River’s Mouth; and for her own video poem created in collaboration with director Toshi Sakai, “Invocation for Josè Antonio Aponte,” which toured nationally and internationally with the “Visionary Aponte: Art and Black Freedom” visual art exhibition.
+Nina also collaborated with Angela’s Pulse for Paloma McGregor’s Building A Better Fishtrap/From the River’s Mouth.
+And she is honored to continue this collaboration with Angela’s Pulse in Fishtrap’s latest iteration A’we deh ya.
+Nina also performed in her own video poem created in collaboration with director Toshi Sakai, “Invocation for Josè Antonio Aponte,” which toured nationally and internationally with the “Visionary Aponte: Art and Black Freedom” visual art exhibition.

 Nina has taught across disciplines at American University, Howard University, Medgar Evers College, Brooklyn College, Drew University, and for the Beyond Identity Program at City College.
-She is also co-founder and executive director of Ocean Ana Rising, Inc. (OAR) which is generously funded with grants from the NEA and The Black Seed.
+She is also co-founder and executive director of Ocean Ana Rising, Inc. (OAR) which has been generously funded with grants from the NEA, The Black Seed, and DC’s Commission on the Arts and Humanities.

 Nina holds a Ph.D. in Theatre and Performance from the Graduate Center at the City University of New York (CUNY).
 She also holds a Master of Philosophy from The Graduate Center at CUNY, a Master of Fine Arts in Creative Writing - Fiction from American University, and a Bachelor of Arts in English from Howard University.